elpritchos/omadora/README.md

 Run `~/.local/share/omadora/install.sh` to install.

+### WiFi only install help

+If performing a WiFi only install, you will likely need to select and install the `networkmanager-submodules` group temporarily during the Fedora installation steps.

+After the OS install, `nmcli` can be used to connect to your WiFi network and install the `iwd` package, `sudo dnf install -y iwd`.
+The Network Manager Submodules group can then be removed `sudo dnf group remove networkmanager-submodules`, along with all other Network Manager packages `sudo dnf remove NetworkManager*`.
+From there you should be able to connect to your WiFi network using `iwctl`, and continue with the general installation instructions above.

+NOTE: You may need to manually enable the built-in DHCP client for IWD as per the [Arch Wiki](https://wiki.archlinux.org/title/Iwd).

+NOTE: There is also a chance you may be missing the correct WiFi device drivers after the Fedora install, in this case, you can use the bootable media to boot into Recovery Mode and get a shell, then `chroot /mnt/sysimage`, and from there connect and install the Hardware Support package group  `sudo dnf group install -y hardware-support`, or determine and install the specific drivers needed.
+You may also need to disable the guard checks in the Omadora `install.sh` due to the additional package group being installed.

 ## Usage

 Omadora does not use the seamless login implemented in Omarchy, therefore once logged in, start Omadora using `omadora`.